Fast neutron therapy: Karmanos Cancer Center / Wayne State University

-The neutron therapy facility at the Gershenson Radiation Oncology Center at Karmanos Cancer Center/Wayne State University (KCC/WSU) in Detroit bears some similarities to the CNTS at the University of Washington, but also has many unique characteristics.
+The neutron therapy facility at the Gershenson Radiation Oncology Center at Karmanos Cancer Center/Wayne State University (KCC/WSU) in Detroit bore some similarities to the CNTS at the University of Washington, but also had many unique characteristics.
 This unit was decommissioned in 2011.

-While the CNTS accelerates protons, the KCC facility produces its neutron beam by accelerating 48.5 MeV deuterons onto a beryllium target.
+While the CNTS accelerates protons, the KCC facility produced its neutron beam by accelerating 48.5 MeV deuterons onto a beryllium target.
 This method produces a neutron beam with depth dose characteristics roughly similar to those of a 4 MV photon beam.
-The deuterons are accelerated using a gantry mounted superconducting cyclotron (GMSCC), eliminating the need for extra beam steering magnets and allowing the neutron source to rotate a full 360° around the patient couch.
+The deuterons were accelerated using a gantry mounted superconducting cyclotron (GMSCC), eliminating the need for extra beam steering magnets and allowing the neutron source to rotate a full 360° around the patient couch.

-The KCC facility is also equipped with an MLC beam shaping device, the only other neutron therapy center in the USA besides the CNTS.
-The MLC at the KCC facility has been supplemented with treatment planning software that allows for the implementation of Intensity Modulated Neutron Radiotherapy (IMNRT), a recent advance in neutron beam therapy which allows for more radiation dose to the targeted tumor site than 3-D neutron therapy.
+The KCC facility was also equipped with an MLC beam shaping device, the only other neutron therapy center in the USA besides the CNTS.
+The MLC at the KCC facility had been supplemented with treatment planning software that allows for the implementation of Intensity Modulated Neutron Radiotherapy (IMNRT), a recent advance in neutron beam therapy which allows for more radiation dose to the targeted tumor site than 3-D neutron therapy.

 KCC/WSU has more experience than anyone in the world using neutron therapy for prostate cancer, having treated nearly 1,000 patients during the past 10 years.